 - 3.1 The process of referring complaints to the Group Whips cannot result in the imposition of any formal sanctions on a Subject Member.
-Any such sanctions can only be imposed as a result of a meeting of the Hearings Sub-Committee of the Standards Committee at the conclusion of a formal investigation by the Monitoring Officer into a complaint. - 3.2 Should the submission of a written apology not be accepted by the aggrieved Member / complainant, or the process of mediation / conciliation does not result in the resolution of the complaint, then the complaint may be referred to the Monitoring Officer for consideration as part of the Council's formal Members' Code of Conduct complaints process. - 3.3 In such cases the aggrieved Member / complainant will be required to include a statement to the Assessment Sub-Committee as to why they have chosen to escalate the complaint to the formal stage and why the outcome of the process described above did not resolve it. - 3.4 Should a complaint be resolved as a result of this Protocol process it shall not be open to the aggrieved Member / complainant submitting the original complaint to further submit the same complaint against the same Member to the Monitoring Officer at a later date.
+Any such sanctions can only be imposed as a result of a meeting of the Standards Committee at the conclusion of a formal investigation into a complaint by the Monitoring Officer. - 3.2 Should the process detailed above not result in the resolution of the complaint, then the complaint may be referred to the Monitoring Officer for consideration as part of the Council's formal Members' Code of Conduct complaints process. - 3.3 In such cases the aggrieved Member / complainant will be required to include a statement to the Standards Committee as to why they have chosen to escalate the complaint to the formal stage and why the outcome of the process described above did not resolve it. - 3.4 Should a complaint be resolved as a result of this Protocol process it shall not be open to the aggrieved Member / complainant submitting the original complaint to further submit the same complaint against the same Member to the Monitoring Officer at a later date.